-- For our workforce, we want to increase the diversity of people in leadership and management roles, to continue to build a strong and positive culture of inclusion and to improve our collection of equality data.
+- Increase the diversity of people in leadership and management roles in our workforce, to continue to build a strong and positive culture of inclusion and to improve our collection of equality data.

-- In the community we will broaden our reach to our voluntary partners to ensure we gain a wider and differing perspective through what they can offer.
+- Broaden our reach to our voluntary partners in the community to ensure we gain a wider and differing perspective through what they can offer.

-Focus on Inclusion 2016 also tells you about the progress and achievements we have made.
+Focus on Inclusion 2017 charts the progress and achievements we have made.

 Equality Delivery System